PROconsortium/PRoteinOntology/.github/ISSUE_TEMPLATE/website.md

 ---
 name: Website
-about: Use to report issues pertaining to the PRO website (home & entry pages, searches, SPARQL).
+about: Select for issues pertaining to the PRO website (home & entry pages, searches, SPARQL).
 title: ''
 labels: Web Site